Evaluation Discussion on the Bordetella Vaccine

 Yet here I am, starting a discussion.
-Only it’s about the Bordetella vaccine for dogs, and while there are two very different opinions out there, there are also some key facts with which both sides agree.
+Only it’s about the Bordetella vaccine for dogs.
+While there are two very different opinions, there are also some key facts with which both sides agree.
 Imagine that.

 Bordetella is actually a surname for a whole family of bacteria.
 Bordetella pertussis, para pertussis, and bronchiseptica join together to share phlegm and incessant coughing wherever they go.
-They also enjoy interspecies irritation… pertussis and para pertussis translate to humans as Whooping Cough and bronchiseptica and is better known as the popular kennel cough (you may also know of Bordetella as the canine cold).
-It too can be transmitted to people, diagnosed as B. bronchiseptica. (it’s harder to say than Kennel Cough, but apparently, makes us feel better).
-There is some dispute about the frequency and conditions surrounding dog/human transfers – yet there is no dispute that it can and does happen.
+They also enjoy interspecies irritation… pertussis and para pertussis translate to humans as Whooping Cough.
+Bronchiseptica is better known as the popular kennel cough (Bordetella a.k.a. the canine cold).
+It too can be transmitted to people, diagnosed as B. bronchiseptica.
+There is some dispute about the frequency and conditions surrounding dog/human transfers, yet there is no dispute that it can and does happen.

-Kennel Cough (or bordetella) is incredibly contagious and is compared to the common cold in popularity and severity.
-The good news… everyone agrees that it is more of a nuisance than a scary condition – though the hacking, choking noises it causes can be alarming.
-It is referred to as a self-limiting disease that does not require treatment – though very young or very old dogs may develop compound conditions when exposed and may then require additional attention.
+Kennel Cough (Bordetella) is incredibly contagious and is compared to the common cold in popularity and severity.
+The good news – everyone agrees that it is more of a nuisance than a threatening condition.
+Although the hacking and choking noises it causes can be alarming.
+It is referred to as a self-limiting disease that does not require treatment.
+However, very young or very old dogs may develop compound conditions when exposed and may require additional attention.

-It’s a big fan of hanging out at popular places like the vet’s office, the dog park and – you guessed it – dog kennels.
+It’s a big fan of hanging out at popular places like the vet’s office, the dog park and dog kennels.
 Its popularity is what makes it a great contestant for a vaccine – and so indeed there is… that’s right, Bordetella Vaccine.
 One that’s almost as popular as Kennel Cough itself.
 It’s a required vaccine for any dog looking for lodging and it’s a vaccine most vets recommended for every dog – every six months or as an annual booster.

 Now for the shared facts about the kennel cough vaccine itself:

-- It comes as a shot or nasal treatment
+- Comes as a shot or nasal treatment

-- It is only effective for up to 70% of dogs
+- Is only effective for up to 70% of dogs

 - It can actually cause the symptoms of Kennel Cough (though this is not considered a normal reaction to the vaccine, it is not infrequent)